theguly/iris-doc-src/docs/operations/reports.md

 # Reports

-Iris has the ability to generate reports based on the data of an investigation.
+IRIS has the ability to generate reports based on the data of an investigation.
 The reports templates can be managed in ``Advanced`` > ``Templates``.

 !!! info